 For more information about the main types of super fund fees you can expect to be deducted from your super account, see SuperGuide article: Comparing super funds: 10 fees and charges you need to know about.

 In most large super funds, there are different buy/sell spreads applying to each different investment option, and these buy/sell spreads are usually expressed as a percentage.

 Simple investment options like cash or enhanced cash may have a 0.0% buy/sell spread as there are only minor transaction costs involved in buying and selling cash assets.
-Multi-asset choices like a MySuper Balanced investment option could have a buy/sell spread of 0.35%, or an International Shares investment option could have a buy/sell spread of 0.50%.
+Multi-asset choices like a MySuper Balanced investment option could have a buy/sell spread of 0.12%, while an Australian Shares investment option could have a buy/sell spread of 0.50%.